Hudson's Bay Company: 17th century history

-The early coastal factory model of the English contrasted with the system of the French, who established an extensive system of inland posts at native villages and sent traders to live among the tribes of the region, learning their languages and often forming alliances through marriages with indigenous women.
-In March 1686 the French sent a raiding party under the Chevalier des Troyes more than 1300 km to capture the HBC posts along James Bay.
+The early coastal factory model of the English contrasted with the system of the French, who established an extensive system of inland posts at native villages and sent traders to live among the tribes of the region, learning their languages and often forming alliances through marriages with Indigenous women.
+In March 1686 the French sent a raiding party under the Chevalier de Troyes more than 1300 km to capture the HBC posts along James Bay.
 The French appointed Pierre Le Moyne d'Iberville, who had shown great heroism during the raids, as commander of the company's captured posts.
 In 1687 an English attempt to resettle Fort Albany failed due to strategic deceptions by d'Iberville.
 After 1688 England and France were officially at war, and the conflict played out in North America as well.
 D'Iberville raided Fort Severn in 1690 but did not attempt to raid the well-defended local headquarters at York Factory.
 In 1693 the HBC recovered Fort Albany; d'Iberville captured York Factory in 1694, but the company recovered it the next year.

-In 1697 d'Iberville again commanded a French naval raid on York Factory.
+In 1697, d'Iberville again commanded a French naval raid on York Factory.
 On the way to the fort he defeated three ships of the Royal Navy in the Battle of Hudson's Bay (5 September 1697), the largest naval battle in the history of the North American Arctic.
 D'Iberville's depleted French force captured York Factory by laying siege to the fort and pretending to be a much larger army.
 The French retained all of the outposts except Fort Albany until 1713.
-(A small French and Indian force attacked Fort Albany again in 1709 during Queen Anne's War but was unsuccessful.
+A small French and Indian force attacked Fort Albany again in 1709 during Queen Anne's War but was unsuccessful.
 The economic consequences of the French possession of these posts for the company were significant; the HBC did not pay any dividends for more than 20 years.
 See Anglo-French conflicts on Hudson Bay.